exoworlds/clio2016-2017/notes/Bohlman- Hours Worked.md

 **To do:**

-* fix error of linearity for both projects
+* fix error of linearity for both projects, maybe it's due to where I'm taking the fit for true counts since both are about 38,000?
+Try messing with that number and seeing what happens to the error of linearity
+* Graphs only display up to 4000 ints, want to fix that in new data report, unsure about what it looks like in the old data report.
 * set up different modules in different files to allow for universal programming with those seperate modules
 * wait on pyds9 fix
 * do stuff with the detector in the dewar